 Coconut MCT oil contains caprylic acid, a type of fatty acid found mainly in coconut and palm oil.
-But what makes caprylic acid stand out is it health promoting properties such as being anti-microbial and it’s a super fuel for brain power.
-It turns out that caprylic acid can cross the blood brain barrier and help nourish and hydrate the brain.
-This may be another reason why those who take it experience increased energy and better focus.
+But what makes caprylic acid stand out is its health-promoting properties such as being anti-microbial and it’s a super fuel for brain power.
+It turns out that caprylic acid can cross the blood-brain barrier and help nourish and hydrate the brain.
+This may be another reason why those who take it experience increased energy.

 Supports Digestion – As mention above, coconut MCT oil contains caprylic acid.
 The added benefit for your digestion is that it can help balance your gut microflora for improved digestion.
 This leads to better absorption of nutrients and improvement of intestinal distress as it that can cause digestive problems.

 Coconut MCT oil is used by many as a way to get the right amount of healthy fat into a ketogenic diet.
 Because the body must convert fats to ketones for this type of diet to work, carbs must be restricted, and fats have to be increased to 20 to 40 grams per meal.
 But consuming just any fat can actually add weight and create health problems.

 But coconut MCT oil provides all the health benefits listed above and more.
 Those who use it along with a ketogenic diet find they have more energy and provide benefits for healthy weight management.
 And it makes a healthy addition to cooked foods, salads and beverages.